Insights and Advice for Enabling More Efficient and Sustainable Construction

 This innovative approach has many benefits.
 The main one is the capability to generate unlimited amounts of labeled data on demand without having to wait for it to be generated in reality.
 This massive amount of information is more cost-effective.
 It can also be used to train AI and ML models, allowing organizations of all sizes and resource levels to capitalize on the power of artificial intelligence and machine learning.
 In fact, Gartner predicted that “by 2030, synthetic data will completely overshadow real data in AI models.”

 Synthetic data can also be used to complement real-world data and test different scenarios even if there is no evidence of that scenario in the real dataset, opening the doors for creativity and innovation that can drive success.
 Lastly, synthetic data is a great tool to protect sensitive information and stay compliant with privacy laws.
-For example, a medical researcher can generate synthetic information that shows the same statistically relevant information as real data but with fake patient names, addresses, etc.
+For example, a medical researcher can generate synthetic information that shows the same statistically relevant information as real data but with false patient names, addresses, etc.

 That said, while there are many benefits, using artificially manufactured data does not come without challenges.
 These include quality control issues, a lack of technical expertise to generate and manage the data, and a lack of buy-in from stakeholders.
 Companies that want to adopt this approach successfully must be willing to invest in training and tools to make it truly effective and beneficial.

 Even though synthetic data has recently gained visibility, many successful applications are happening across industries.
-For example, healthcare organizations use it to detect conditions, while financial entities use it to train fraudulent activity detection systems without exposing financial information.
+For example, healthcare organizations can use it to detect patient conditions, while financial entities use it to train fraudulent activity detection systems without exposing financial information.

 5) D&A Sustainability